Keweenaw ATV Trails

 There are some experiences you just shouldn’t pass up.
 Here are a few that our locals recommend:

-- Brockway Mountain Photo Op: Perhaps one of the most “Instagram-able” locations (that means “photo-worthy” in young-person speak) in the Keweenaw, riders should make the trip up to Copper Harbor and ride up along Brockway Mountain Drive for some of the most breath-taking views in the Copper Country.
-You’ll get a bird’s-eye view of Copper Harbor, Lake Superior, and Lake Fanny Hooe and it’s well worth the effort.
+- High Rock Bay Photo Op: Perhaps one of the most “Instagram-able” locations (that means “photo-worthy” in young-person speak) in the Keweenaw, riders should make the trip up to Copper Harbor and take the trail to High Rock Bay.
+You’ll be rewarded with epic views of Lake Superior at the tip of the Keweenaw Peninsula.
+Seldom visited by most tourists, this breathtaking ride takes you along old logging trails and is well worth the effort.

 - Get Out on the Big Lake: Lake Superior is the world’s largest body of freshwater containing nearly 10% of Earth’s fresh surface water.
 In fact, it contains as much water as all the other great lakes combined…plus three more Lake Eries (and they call it a “great” lake…).
-You can access the best of the great lakes by ORV and visit some pretty impressive sites like Fish Cove and High Rock Bay.
+You can access the best of the great lakes by ORV and visit some pretty impressive sites like Fish Cove.

 - Visit a Ghost Town: As you ride along our trails, you’ll pass through quiet ruins of former mining towns that churned out copper ore back in the 1800s and early 1900s.
 Much of the original stone and brick structures have been reclaimed by nature, but you can’t miss the towering smokestacks that mark forming mining activities like smelters.
 If you choose to explore these areas, be very careful as the structures are almost completely unmaintained and unstable.